Duc-tech-hub/Sofas-king/README.md

-Below is the updated README in English.
-I have added a backslash  before Markdown symbols (like #, *, and -) as requested to prevent auto-rendering in your browser.

----

 # 🛋️ Sofas King - Premium E-Commerce Solution

 Sofas King is a high-performance, full-stack e-commerce platform built with a modular architecture.
 The project focuses on maximizing processing speed through Groq AI, securing the ecosystem with Vercel Middleware, and elevating the visual experience with 3D UI components.